dragon-fire-fly/german-idiom-quiz/README.md

 - As a user I would like to have different, randomised questions each time I play the quiz.
 - As a user I would like the navigation of the page to be clear and intuitive.
 - As a user I would like to know whether I have selected the correct answer.
+- As a user, I would like to be able to see how long it took me to complete the quiz.
+- As a user, I would like to be able to view and save my score.
+- As a user, I would like to know if there is an English equivalent to some of the idioms.
+- As a user, I would like to see a consistent use of colour and style.

 [Back to Top](#contents)